liuningchuan/react-gh-pages/README.md

-# Deploying a React App* to GitHub Pages
+# 将React应用程序部署到GitHub Pages

-\* created using `create-react-app`
+\* 使用 `create-react-app`创建

 # Introduction

 In this tutorial, I'll show you how I deployed a React app—which I created using `create-react-app`—to GitHub Pages.

-You can visit the deployed app, at [https://liuningchuan.github.io/react-gh-pages/](https://liuningchuan.github.io/react-gh-pages/).
+You can visit the deployed app, at [https://lnlynn.github.io/react-gh-pages/](https://lnlynn.github.io/react-gh-pages/).

 This repository contains the files related to the app.
 The `master` branch contains the app's source code (the code the app's developers edit), and the `gh-pages` branch contains a *built* version of the app (i.e. the code that GitHub Pages serves to the app's visitors).